 Unfortunately, the driver and passengers are at higher risk of being injured in a side collision, too.
 This is because there’s not much to protect them from the oncoming vehicle.
 If the windows shatter, glass can fly into the car and cut those who are inside.
 The door may crumple and push passengers to the other side of the car or even eject them from the vehicle entirely.
 If the door does crumple, it could make the roof collapse, leading to an increased risk of head injuries.

 What Should You Do After a T-Bone Side Collision Accident?

 If you’re involved in a T-bone side collision accident, you should immediately seek medical attention after talking to the police and making a report of what happened.
 The next thing you need to do is make a claim to your insurance provider.
 They’ll need your name, policy number, date the accident occurred, and information about what happened.
 You’ll want to make your claim as soon as you can after the accident, as the insurance company will need to verify the information you provide them before being able to offer you a settlement.

 Depending on who’s at fault, you may also need to speak with the other driver’s insurance company.
 They’ll also want your personal information and a statement of what happened.
 If your car was the one impacted from the side, it’s likely to be totaled out, especially if there’s damage to the vehicle’s frame.
 This means you’ll need to start shopping for a new car once you’ve reached an agreement on the settlement with your insurance company.

 Hopefully, you’re never involved in a T-bone collision.
 However, if you are, it’s good to have the right insurance coverage to ensure you’re fully compensated for damages to you and your property.
 If you’re in the market for an excellent insurance provider, look no further than American Auto Insurance.
-Contact us today to get a quote so you can get the coverage you need and want to protect yourself in case something like an unfortunate T-bone accident happens to you.
+Call us today at 773-286-3500 to get a quote so you can get the coverage you need and want to protect yourself in case something like an unfortunate T-bone accident happens to you.